aknackiron/testdroid-documentation/testdroid-cloud-integration/jenkins-plugin/index.md

 * Tests with annotation
 + Tests without annotation
 + Use test cases from

 ___

 **Note**

 Calabash Android and iOS:
 + Application

-⋅⋅* This field defines the path to .apk or .ipa file (this is relative to job workspace)
+   This field defines the path to .apk or .ipa file (this is relative to job workspace)

 + Test

-⋅⋅* Thisfield defins the path to .zip file which contains the feature files.
+  This field defines the path to .zip file which contains the feature files.
-...See http://docs.testdroid.com/calabash/creating-calabash-tests/ for more details how to create calabash test zip
+  See http://docs.testdroid.com/calabash/creating-calabash-tests/ for more details how to create calabash test zip

 ___

 There's 2 ways to get notification from Testdroid your test runs are finished.